kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <li class="post__list-item" style="list-style-type:disc;"><b>Angular version 2 and higher:</b> Many businesses added Angular to their codebases before React got big.
 That legacy code is still out there and those businesses are hiring developers to maintain it as well as migrate it over to React.</li>

-<li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript knowledge...at least:</b> If you know React and/or Angular, then employers expect your JavaScript knowledge to be better than basic.
+<li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript knowledge:</b> If you know React and/or Angular, then employers expect your JavaScript knowledge to be better than basic.
 You should know how to use things like <code>fetch</code> and Promises and how to pull info from data structures with loops.</li>

 <li class="post__list-item" style="list-style-type:disc;"><b>Code deployment via cloud-based apps and services:</b> We'll discuss this in depth in #6 on this list ;)</li>
 </ul>